wso2/docs-is/en/includes/guides/organization-management/invite-parent-organization-users.md

 # Invite users from the parent organization

-In the business-to-business (B2B) world, sometimes customer or partner organizations may need help with administrative tasks from members of the root organization.
-There's also a situation where a user from the root organization, who uses a specific application of a customer or partner organization, wants to invite other users from the root organization.
+Customer/Partner organizations may sometimes need help performing administrative tasks from members of the parent organization.
+Also, members of an organization who are also members of the parent organization might want to bring in more members from the parent organization.

-For these situations, we have a feature called "inviting parent organization members."
-When you invite someone, you can specify which groups they should be a part of.
-Once they accept the invitation, they'll be added to the organization and placed in the mentioned groups.
+For such scenarios, {{product_name}} organizations can invite parent organization users to join their organizations.
+When you invite users, you may assign them to specific groups to provide the right level of permissions.
+Once the users accept the invitations, they will be added to the organization and be assigned to the specified groups.

-To make sure parent organization members have the right level of access, you can give them authorization by assigning their groups to the appropriate roles.

 ## Prerequisites

-Inorder to make an invitation, the username of the parent organization's user should get to know through an offline channel.
+In order to invite users from the parent organization, get to know the usernames of the users through an offline channel.

 ## Invite users

-If a user of organization (root) needs to invite another root organization's user to a customer/partner organization via {{ product_name }} Console, follow the steps below.
+If a user of the organization with {{ product_name }} Console access needs to invite a user from the parent organization, follow the steps below.

+1. Login to your organization using the link `https://{{host_name}}/t/{root-organization-name}/o/{organization-id}{{console_path}}`.
+2. Go to **User Management > Users** and click ** Add user**.
+From there, select **Invite Parent User**.
+3. Enter the usernames of the user that you want to invite to the organization.
+You can enter multiple usernames by pressing enter after each username input.
+4. Select the groups that you want to assign to the invited users.
+5. Click **Invite**.
+6. The invited users will receive an email notification with the invitation link which they can click to accept.

+    !!! note
+        If you are part of an organization hierarchy, you cannot directly invite users from other ancestors except for your parent organization.

+If a user, who is a member of both the organization and parent organization, wishes to invite more members from the parent organization, follow the steps below.

 1. Login to your organization (root) on the {{ product_name }} Console.
-2. Go to **Organizations** and select the organization that you want to invite users to.
+2. Go to **Organizations** and select the organization to which you wish to invite users.
 3. [Switch]({{base_path}}/guides/organization-management/manage-organizations/#switch-between-organizations) to that organization.
 4. Go to **User Management > Users** and click **+ Add user**.
 From there, select **Invite Parent User**.